CSR Tools

 CSRD explained in under 100 words

-I recently took part in an expert webinar on the Corporate Sustainability Reporting Directive (CSRD).
-At the end of the event, one of the participants wrote in the chat “I’m still not sure what exactly CSRD is…”.
+I recently attended an expert webinar on the topic of the Corporate Sustainability Reporting Directive (CSRD).
+At the end of the event, one of the participants wrote in the chat "I'm still not sure what exactly CSRD is…".

 Many of us know that sustainability, and sustainability reporting in particular, is currently a very hot topic.
-It is a topic that affects over 15,000 companies in Germany alone and there are still many question marks in the minds of those responsible.
+It is a topic that affects numerous companies in Germany and still generates many question marks in the minds of those responsible.

-Here is our attempt to explain the CSRD simply with an analogy and in less than 100 words.
+Here is our attempt to explain the CSRD simply with an analogy – in less than 100 words.

 CSRD explained simply as an analogy